MihaiHMO/VSDhdp/README.md

 	```

-# Day 8 - Advanced SDC Constraints
+# Day 8 - Constraints definition and advanced timings topics
-**Clock Skew and Clock Jitter, its modelling in DC**
+**Clock Uncertainty**
 Clock _Jitter_ and clock _Skew_ are called _Clock Uncertainty_.
-Clock sources in a chip are Oscillators, PLL, Ext Clock sources - all have inherent variations in the clock period due to stochastic effects :_Jitter_ .
+- _Jitter_: inherent variations fo the clock sources (Oscillators, PLL, Ext) in the clock period due to stochastic effects
 	T<sub>clk</sub>-T<sub>jitter</sub> > T<sub>CQ_A</sub>+T<sub>COMBI</sub>+T<sub>SETUP_B</sub>
-Due to non ideal nature of the clock that will insert delays , different flops will not see the clock in the same time- this difference is called _Skew_.
+- _Skew_ : The time difference seen by different flops, due to non ideal nature of the clock that will insert delays .
 	T<sub>clk</sub>-T<sub>skew</sub> > T<sub>CQ_A</sub>+T<sub>COMBI</sub>+T<sub>SETUP_B</sub>

 ![](Imgs/d7-6.png)

 During Synthesis phase the logic is optimized assuming an ideal clock.
-Clock is ideal till the CTS stage - were is actually build -when all the routings and loads will affect the clock path to each flop.
+Clock is ideal till the CTS stage - were is actually build - when all the routings and loads will affect the clock path to each flop.
-In order to have a close behavior to the real clock we need to model it before synthesis.
+In order to have a close behavior to the real clock we need to model it before CTS synthesis.

 Clock Modelling should consider:
 	- Period